Does your chatbot sound like a robot?

 It turns out customers agree.
 Sixty-nine percent who seek support find themselves asking bots a wider range of questions than before.
 But companies are still struggling to keep up with customers’ AI expectations.

-Seventy-five percent of customers think AI should be able to provide the same level of service as human agents, and 75% expect AI interactions will become more natural and human-like over time.
+Seventy-five percent of customers think AI should be able to provide the same level of service as human agents, and 75% expect AI interactions to become more natural and human-like over time.

 So if your bot is still sounding a little wooden (or metallic), your customer satisfaction could be taking a hit.
-Here are some ways to make your chatbot sound more human.
+Here are some ways to get human-like content out of your chatbot.

 But first, should chatbots sound human?